earlyBirdy/supply-chain-kanban/README.md

 # Supply Chain Kanban AI Agent

-A professional supply-chain manager-agent that runs like a team lead or department manager: it watches daily operating signals, opens and updates Kanban risk cases, explains business impact, recommends mitigations, routes approvals, executes governed writebacks into existing systems, and keeps evidence for audit.
+A professional supply-chain leader-agent that runs as a team lead or department manager: it watches daily operating signals, opens and updates Kanban risk cases, explains business impact, recommends mitigations, routes approvals, executes governed writebacks into existing systems, and keeps evidence for audit.

 Kanban is the **regular supply-chain operations basis** for this repo.
-It is used every day for planning, purchasing, logistics, supplier follow-up, container tracking, approvals, and exception management.
+It is used every day for planning, purchasing, logistics, supplier follow-up, batches/container tracking, approvals, and exception management.
 Crisis mode is a dashboard/view on top of the same Kanban model, not a separate product.

 ## Core design concept